ga-dc/outcomes/roadmap/week06/readme.md

 - While you aren’t meeting with your coach, please work on outcomes materials!

 ## Homework
-Homework due next Monday at 6 pm: [Final Resume](https://github.com/ga-dc/outcomes/blob/master/roadmap/week08/HWweek8.md)
+Check your class calendar for your HW due Monday at 6 pm

 ## Further Reading/ Resources: